soup-dog/raycasting-game/README.md

 Launch the game with `python main.py` (make sure you have activated the venv if you created one).

 # Gameplay
 Move with WASD.
 Turn with mouse.
 Shoot with left mouse button.
+Sprint with left shift.
+M to access the map.

 Survive as long as you can.